SSS135/pytorch-rl-kit/README.md

 ## New gym environments

-When library imported following gym environments are registered:
+When library is imported following gym environments are registered:

 Continuous versions of Acrobot and CartPole `AcrobotContinuous-v1`, `CartPoleContinuous-v0`, `CartPoleContinuous-v1`